ezgoodnight/login-notify-unraid-sh/README.md

-# Login Notification Userscript for UNRAID
+# Login Notification User Script for UNRAID

 A script to be run in Userscripts that checks the syslog for login attempts.